alexpcooper/newsletters-to-kindle/README.md

 ## Troubleshooting
 * Ensure that your "kindle_email" address is correct as it appears on your Amazon account for receiving documents (see [Edit Your Send to Kindle Email Address](https://www.amazon.co.uk/gp/help/customer/display.html?ref_=hp_left_v4_sib&nodeId=G7V489F2ZZU9JJGE))
 * Ensure that your sending email address is permitted to send documents to your Amazon Kindle (see [Add an Email Address to Receive Documents in Your Kindle Library](https://www.amazon.co.uk/gp/help/customer/display.html?nodeId=GX9XLEVV8G4DB28H))

+## Known Issues
+Due to the composition of emails, occasionally a block of style tags may be printed onto the end document.